clarencew0083/super_mario_bros_rl/README.md

 ---

 ## File Directory ##
-[Model](ddqn.py) contains the Dueling Deep Q Network used for training the Mario agent. \n [Agent](agent.py) contains code the defines the agent, how it steos in the environment and how it is trained \n [Replay Buffer](replay_buffer.py) contains the code for the prioritized experience replay buffer \n [Helper Functions](ulility.py) contains helper function to save model chkecpoints when training \n [Wapper](ulility.py) conntains a wrapper used for prerocessing
+* [Model](ddqn.py) contains the Dueling Deep Q Network used for training the Mario agent.
+* [Agent](agent.py) contains code the defines the agent, how it steos in the environment and how it is trained
+* [Replay Buffer](replay_buffer.py) contains the code for the prioritized experience replay buffer
+* [Helper Functions](ulility.py) contains helper function to save model chkecpoints when training
+* [Wapper](ulility.py) conntains a wrapper used for prerocessing

 ## 📦 Usage